zocky/colm.js/README.md

 You are done.
 No other files to import, no javascript to call.

+You can now use regular CSS, including `@media` queries to control the width of your container and hence the actual number and width of columns.
+When the window is resized, colm checks if the number of column needs to be changed, and if so, lays out the elements again.

 ## What just happened
 Colm scans your HTML for elements containing the `data-colm-width` attribute, and lays out all their immediate children into the number of columns that best fit the desired column width.
 This is achieved by placing the appropriate number of simple `<div>` elements into the container to represent columns, and then looping through all the original children and placing each into the shortest column.

-Use regular CSS, including `@media` queries to control the width of your container and hence the actual number and width of columns.
-When the window is resized, colm checks if the number of column needs to be changed, and if so, lays out the elements again.

 ## Advanced usage
 * Use `colm()` to layout any newly added column containers